ThePhiMa/Sleep0Helpers/README.md

 ## License

 This project is licensed under the Unlicense.
 You are free to use, modify, and distribute the code as you see fit.
-Happy coding!
+Happy Coding! :)

 ## Contributions